matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 major versions.
 In this case there will be documentation for how to manually downgrade a database so we can run the older version (for example this faq: https://matomo.org/faq/how-to/how-do-i-downgrade-from-matomo-4-to-matomo-3/).

+### Learn more about Updates and how to write them

+See our docs on Updates if you need to make changes to matomo for your pull request: [https://developer.matomo.org/guides/updates-aka-migrations](https://developer.matomo.org/guides/updates-aka-migrations).

 ## Matomo Core code standards

 See our [dedicated guide for Matomo Code Standards](/guides/coding-standards).